ryanbekhen/nanoproxy/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/ryanbekhen/nanoproxy?cache=v1)](https://goreportcard.com/report/github.com/vladopajic/go-test-coverage)

 NanoProxy is a lightweight HTTP proxy server designed to provide basic proxying functionality.
 It supports handling HTTP requests and tunneling for HTTPS.
-NanoProxy is written in Go and built on top of FastHTTP.
+NanoProxy is written in Go and built on top of Fiber.

 > ⚠️ **Notice:** NanoProxy is currently in pre-production stage.
 While it provides essential proxying capabilities,
 > please be aware that it is still under active development.
 Full backward compatibility is not guaranteed until